Skip to main content

 Oral Presentation

-• Each student should prepare to describe and discuss his or her exhibit; the goal is to make the work understandable to a non-expert audience.
+• Each student should prepare to describe and discuss their exhibit; the goal is to make the work understandable to a non-expert audience.

 • Descriptions should be clear and concise and should include the major points presented on the poster.